Nomsu's Syntax

 the second, and so on. #$things

-(as in "number of things")
+(as in “number

+should be familiar.
 For new programmers, this should be intuitive.
-For experienced programmers, this can be
+For

-annoying at first, but don't worry, the adaptation phase is short!
-Multi-line lists
+experienced programmers, this can be annoying at first, but don’t worry, the

-start with a "[", have an indented list of comma- or newline-separated items, and end with a "]":
+list of comma- or newline-separated items, and end with a ”]”:

 Again, trailing commas are allowed.